kmoe/slack-pokebot/README.md

 # slack-pokebot [![Build Status](https://travis-ci.org/kmoe/slack-pokebot.svg?branch=master)](https://travis-ci.org/kmoe/slack-pokebot)

+**Archived: this repository is no longer maintained following changes to the Pokémon Go API and bot rules.**

 `slack-pokebot` is a little program that posts a message to Slack whenever a new Pokémon is detected near your location.
 You can install it for your own Slack team in ten minutes!

 ![A wild Poliwag appeared!](image.png)